knockout/knockout/documentation/value-binding.md

 The [`checked`](checked-binding.html) binding should be used to bind a view model property against the value of a checkbox (`<input type='checkbox'>`) or radio button (`<input type='radio'>`).
 If you do include the `value` binding with the `checked` binding on one of these elements, then the `value` binding will simply act like the [`checkedValue`](checked-binding.html#checkedValue) option that can be used with the `checked` binding and will control the value that is used for updating your view model.

+### Note 5: Interaction with jQuery

+Knockout will use jQuery, if it is present, for handling UI events such as `change`.
+To disable this behavior and instruct Knockout to always use native event handling, you can set the following option in your code before calling `ko.applyBindings`:

+    ko.options.useOnlyNativeEvents = true;

 ### Dependencies

 None, other than the core Knockout library.